 Your motorcycle helmet should be one of your most cherished possessions.
 It is there to protect your head, to minimise injury to your brain in the event of an accident.
 Look after your motorcycle helmet and it will look after you.
 Here Bikesure, the freethinking motorcycle insurance broker, has put together some top tips for keeping your motorcycle helmet in peak condition.

-Dealing with bugs.
-After a long ride in the summer months you may find that there are lots of bugs stuck to your visor that are difficult to shift.
+After a long ride in the summer months, you may find that there are lots of bugs stuck to your visor that are difficult to shift.
 The easiest way to get rid of them is to spread a clean, wet cloth over the affected area for about ten minutes or so and then gently wipe the bugs off.
 Don’t scrub at them or you will scratch the visor.

-Don’t forget the inside.
 Think of your helmet as an item of clothing.
 You wouldn’t wear your underpants for weeks on end without washing them, would you?
-So why should the inside of your motorocycle helmet be any different?
+So why should the inside of your motorcycle helmet be any different?
 Many modern helmets have removable linings that can be washed with a mild washing liquid.
 Non-removable liners can be sprayed with Helmet Fresh that attacks bacteria to keep liners smelling just like new.